Witen159/NetNote/README.md

 choose multiple tags, and the selected tags are shown in the label "Selected Tags".
 The "Clear Tags" button clears the selection of tags, so notes are no longer filtered by tags.

-WARNING: Selecting or cycling tags gives warnings.
+WARNING: Selecting or cycling tags gives warnings in the console.

 ## Automated Change Synchronization